TildeWill/happy_camper/README.md

 To install node modules to get your environment ready, run:
 `make setup`

-To generate gerbers, case STLs, and images with the PCB already routed for you
+To generate Gerbers, case STLs, and images with the PCB already routed for you
 `make clean all`

 If you need to iterate more quickly, `preview` will skip the routing step